 Extra Principal Payment Calculator (Mortgage)

-Use this extra principal payment calculator to estimate how additional principal payments change payoff time and total interest.
-Compare a monthly extra vs a one-time principal payment under consistent assumptions.
+Use this additional principal payment calculator to estimate how a lump-sum or principal-only payment changes payoff time and total interest.
+Compare a one-time principal payment to recurring monthly extras under the same baseline.
 Educational use only.
 Not financial advice.

 Inputs